LoshiniBaskaran/to_do/README.md

-A simple To Do App using React JS
+A simple To Do App using HTML, CSS and React JS